octolaba/indexit/docs/qmd. claude-opus-4.7-xhigh/architecture.md

 ## A1.
 Problem statement (one paragraph)

-qmd is an **on-device hybrid search engine over markdown corpora**.
+QMD is an **on-device hybrid search engine over markdown corpora**.
 It indexes collections of `.md` files, builds a content-addressable store with both a BM25 (SQLite FTS5) keyword index and a sqlite-vec dense vector index, and exposes search via a CLI, an SDK, and an MCP (Model Context Protocol) server.